Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Abstract

 \section{Abstract}

-The Riemann Hypothesis, one of the Millennium Problems, was formulated~by Bernhard Riemann in 1859 as part of his attempts to understand how primes are distributed along the number line.
-In this expository article, we consider the Deep Riemann Hypothesis for the~general linear group $\mathrm{GL}_{n}$, which concerns the convergence of partial Euler products of $L$-functions on the critical line.
-Applications of the Deep Riemann Hypothesis~include an improvement of the quality of the error term in the prime number theorem equivalent~to~the Riemann Hypothesis and the verification of Chebyshev's bias for Satake parameters for $\mathrm{GL}_{n}$.
+We explicate the deep Riemann hypothesis for the general linear group $\mathrm{GL}_{n}$~on the convergence of normalised Euler products of standard $L$-functions on the critical line.~It conditionally improves upon the error term in the prime number theorem beyond what the grand Riemann hypothesis predicts.
+Furthermore, we discuss the Chebyshev bias for Satake parameters on $\mathrm{GL}_{n}$ from the perspective of the deep Riemann hypothesis.